Walrus (Marvel Comics): Fictional character biography

-Then he teamed with the deadly and nefarious White Rabbit, forming the Terrible Two.
-They fought Spider-Man and were easily beaten.
-One of their common goals was to murder Frog-Man, who had humiliated them both in the past.
-However, it was soon revealed that Frog-Man had little to worry about, as the Walrus is the sort of supervillain that has to wear velcro shoes in order to avoid accidentally tying his shoes to each other.
-The Walrus is not the smartest villain, as he tends to make the most stupid remarks, which even made Spider-Man laugh uncontrollably at him, allowing the Walrus to punch and knock him down.
-The fact that the Walrus also wears a large rainbow "W" on the front of his costume also tends to make his enemies laugh at him.
+Walrus allies with White Rabbit, forming the Terrible Two.
+They battle Spider-Man and are easily beaten.
+One of their common goals is to murder Frog-Man, who had humiliated them both in the past.
+However, Walrus proves to be incompetent and fails to kill Frog-Man.

-The Walrus later appears with Mr. Fish in an exotic nightclub where he is seen admiring an overweight dancer.

 During the Fear Itself storyline, Deadpool sees the chaos caused by the Worthy and manipulates Walrus into thinking that he has been chosen to wield a magical hammer so that he can improve his security consolation business.
 However, his plan goes awry when the hammer turns out to be the property of the Moon-Born, a group of werewolves.
-The hammer exhibits special properties under the full moon which Deadpool discovers when he engages the Walrus in battle.
-Deadpool tricks Walrus into entering the windowless basement of a sheriff's office where the hammer became powerless and he could take advantage of the sheriff's weapon's cache.
+The hammer exhibits special properties under the full moon, which Deadpool discovers when he engages Walrus in battle.
+Deadpool tricks Walrus into entering the windowless basement of a sheriff's office, where the hammer became powerless and he could take advantage of the sheriff's weapon's cache.

 Walrus partners again with White Rabbit as well as the new Goldbug for a plan that involves tampering with New York City's drinking water.
 The three are defeated by Spider-Woman and taken to a new supervillain prison, the Cellar, which is secretly run by Regent.
 Once incarcerated, Walrus and Ox are separated from the other prisoners and seemingly killed when they are sealed in power-siphoning tubes by Regent's servant Shannon Stillwell.
 Walrus survives and is released after Regent's defeat.

-He was later subsequently abducted and placed in Murderworld by Arcade, alongside other captives.
-Walrus was later rescued by Gwenpool with the help of Deadpool.

-During the Hunted storyline, Walrus is among the animal-themed characters who are captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt, which is sponsored by Arcade.
-Walrus runs from Arcade's Hunter-Bots when the Great Hunt begins.
+During the Hunted storyline, Walrus is among the animal-themed characters who are captured for Kraven the Hunter's Great Hunt.